mathewtse/Memory-Card-Game-/README.md

 # Memory-Card-Game-

-A memory card game to be run in the terminal
+A memory card game run in the terminal